-WACO, Texas (KWTX) A Killeen CPA was ordered detained Monday in Waco’s federal district court after he made an initial appearance in a federal tax fraud case.
+WACO, Texas (KWTX) A Killeen tax preparer was ordered detained Monday in Waco’s federal district court after he made an initial appearance in a federal tax fraud case.

 Federal magistrate Judge Jeffrey C. Manske ordered Shermin Marshall into temporary federal custody to await further appearances in a case that involves fraudulently prepared IRS tax returns, a portion of the refunds due Marshall kept for himself, federal agents charge.

 Manske, on Monday, accepted a not guilty plea from Marshall and took the question of detention under advisement, but told the court officers he would order Marshall into temporary custody until he made a final decision on custody or bond later Tuesday.